ambatshri/100-days-of-code/log.md

 **Today's Progress**: Continuing with redux **Thoughts** Read some articles on redux for state management.
 When to use it and how to use it.
 The concepts felt confusing so will be continuing the redux.

+### Day 4: June 1, Saturday

+**Today's Progress**: Attended 2 Day React Training Session by Vishal Dubey.
+Day 1
+**Thoughts** So our company organised a 2day React Training Session by Vishal.
+Day 1 of Training, covered basics of React along with props and event handlers